 If you miss a lab, please contact Dr. Geske as soon as possible.
-Without documentation, missed post-lab quizzes will be marked as a zero (0).
+A make-up quiz can be given if you contact Dr. Geske to request one.

 Failing to complete three (3) or more pre-lab assignments and/or labs will require a meeting with Dr. Geske to discuss the student's ability and capacity to continue their enrollment in ANTR 355.
-A student who is unable to meet the academic requirements of ANTR 355 by repeatedly being unable to take examinations or complete pre-lab assignments and labs may need to take a Medical Withdrawal.
+A student who is unable to meet the academic requirements of ANTR 355 by repeatedly being unable to take examinations or complete pre-lab assignments, labs, and/or post-lab quizzes may need to take a Medical Withdrawal.